Incognito/rumprun_wiki_wiki/Repo:-rumprun.md

 you can build cross-compile ready software in the normal fashion.

-For example, to compile a program consisting of a single C module for the bare metal platform, use:
+For example, to compile a program consisting of a single C module for the hw platform, use:

 ```
 rumprun-bmk-cc -o test test.c